 - 1.1 Horley has been identified as an area where provision should be made for 2,600 houses.
 In order to provide for the development of these houses the council has adopted a comprehensive policy approach to plan for this development.
 The Borough Local Plan 2005 provides the planning policy base for comprehensive development within Horley.
 This SPD is one of a number of complementary documents which expand upon the relevant planning policies for Horley town centre.
 The town centre regeneration is a key part of the implementation of the Horley Master Plan.
 Being the hub of not only the transport network but the centre of the community, the Horley Town Centre regeneration is an important physical and social infrastructure programme.
-Other local plan policies, relating to topics such as design and layout, sustainability, transportation and community facilities, retailing, mixed used development, etc. will also be relevant. - 1.2 The SPD does not alter any of the adopted policies but gives more guidance as to how they are intend to be implemented in Horley town centre.
+Other local plan policies, relating to topics such as design and layout, sustainability, transportation and community facilities, retailing, mixed used development, etc. will also be relevant.
+Please note that Design Guidance will be provided through the Horley Design SPD and infrastructure provision through the Horley Infrastructure SPD (both adopted January 2006). - 1.2 The SPD does not alter any of the adopted policies but gives more guidance as to how they are intend to be implemented in Horley town centre.
 Whilst at an early stage in preparation, the emerging Core Strategy at Issues & Options stage also considers the Council's approach to regeneration.